doori/GSoC-submission/README.md

 This page summarizes the work done as part of Google Summer of Code 2019 project; it contains links to github pull requests, performance analysis document, presentation slides, and code documentation.

 ### Project Description: [Spark and Parquet Backend for cBioPortal Web API](https://summerofcode.withgoogle.com/projects/#5105508921376768)
 cBioPortal utilizes a Spring MVC architecture with MyBatis for the persistence layer and a relational database (MySQL) for data storage.
 As the number and size of cancer datasets increase, high-performance computing and storage will only become more vital in providing an adequate cBioPortal user experience.
-The primary goals of this project are to use Spark and Parquet to improve the performance of the existing web APIs and to provide a high-performance computing platform for future development.
+The primary goal of this project was to create a prototype which improves performance of the existing web APIs that support the Study Summary View for large sample cohorts..

 ### Pull Requests
-All 7 APIs used in Study View page were implemented, reviewed and merged for the proof of concept.
+A utility for writing Parquet files and all 7 APIs used in Study Summary View page were implemented, reviewed and merged for the proof of concept.

 1. [Parquet writer utility & mutated-genes api](https://github.com/cBioPortal/cbioportal/pull/6334) -
 Java program for writing data files into Parquet formated files and backend code and junit tests for mutated-genes/fetch api.